Flagsmith/flagsmith-docs/docs/deployment/locally-api.md

 :::tip

 Flagsmith makes use of the `django_site` table to provide the domain name for email template links.
-You will need to configure the record in this table to point to your domain for email links to work correctly.
+You will need to configure the record in this table to point to your domain for email links to work.

 :::